YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 **On B**:

-* Source the enironment variable.
+* Source the environment variable.

 .. parsed-literal::
    source .ydbenv B r122

-* Create a new replication instance file.
+* Create a new database and replication instance file.

 .. parsed-literal::
    ./db_create
    ./repl_setup

-* Start the passive Source Server.
+* Start the passive Source Server and the Receiver Server.
-* Start the Receiver Server.

 .. parsed-literal::
    ./replicating_start B 4001